davan690/Creating-maps-in-R/docs/index.md

 - [MapView](https://r-spatial.github.io/mapview/): a 3D interactive R packages
 - [Video](https://www.youtube.com/watch?v=GMi1ThlGFMo)

-## The objectives
+## Project objectives

-generally the objective is to create a landing page and resource of GIS work in R with a particular focus on invasive species dynamics.
-The current goals under my PhD work is as follows:
+The overall objective is to create a landing page and collection of GIS work in R. All the examples will focus on invasive species dynamics.
+The current goals that also meet the requirements to produce the figures needed for reproducible phd research.

 One: *Produce static maps for the first publication of my PhD.*

 Draft here - [Davidson2019a](https://www.ssnhub.com/2019-05-03-beech-forest-objectives)

 - Datasets
-  - Grid locations are in a csv file called "" [here]()
+  - Grid locations are in a `kml` file called "" [here]()
   - Outline of NZ here "" [here]()
   - Forest vegetation here "" [here]()
   - Data from landCare 2019 publication here "" [here]()